 Introduction¶

-This is the webpage for the accelerated discovery orchestrator (ado
+This is the webpage for the accelerated discovery orchestrator (ado).

-is a unified platform for executing computational experiments at scale and analysing their results.
+ado is a unified platform for executing computational experiments at scale and analysing their results.
 It can be extended with new experiments or new analysis tools.
 It allows distributed teams of researchers and engineers to collaborate on projects, execute experiments, and share data.

-to get features like data-tracking, data-sharing, tool integration and a CLI, for your analysis method or experiment for free.
+You can run the experiments and analysis tools already available in ado in a distributed, shared, environment with your team.
+You can also use ado to get features like data-tracking, data-sharing, tool integration and a CLI, for your analysis method or experiment for free.

-assumes familiarity with command line tools.
+🧑💻 Using ado assumes familiarity with command line tools.

-requires knowledge of python.
+🛠️ Developing ado requires knowledge of python.

 Key Features¶